Nebraska Revised Statute 25-2729

 (a) File with the clerk of the county court a notice of appeal; and

-(b) Deposit with the clerk of the county court a docket fee in the amount of the filing fee in district court.
+(b) Deposit with the clerk of the county court a docket fee of the district court for cases originally commenced in district court.

 (2) Satisfaction of the requirements of subsection (1) of this section shall perfect the appeal and give the district court jurisdiction of the matter appealed.

 (3) The entry of a judgment or final order occurs when the clerk of the court places the file stamp and date upon the judgment or final order.
 For purposes of determining the time for appeal, the date stamped on the judgment or final order shall be the date of entry.

 (4) In appeals from the Small Claims Court only, the appealing party shall also, within the time fixed by subsection (1) of this section, deposit with the clerk of the county court a cash bond or undertaking, with at least one good and sufficient surety approved by the court, in the amount of fifty dollars conditioned that the appellant will satisfy any judgment and costs that may be adjudged against him or her.